undless/gatling.io-doc/content/reference/script/core/session/el/index.md

 ```

 {{< alert warning >}}
-The previous `${}` syntax is deprecated because it was clashing with Scala and Kotlin String interpolation.
-It will be dropped in a future release.
+The previous `${}` syntax is obsolete because it clashed with Scala and Kotlin String interpolation.

-Please make sure to use the `#{}` syntax from now on.
+Use the `#{}` syntax from now on.
 {{< /alert >}}

 ## Built-in functions

-Gatling EL provide the following built-in functions:
+Gatling EL provides the following built-in functions:

 ```java
 // collection size